laravel/docs/eloquent-relationships.md

         $books->load('author', 'publisher');
     }

 If you need to set additional query constraints on the eager loading query, you may pass an array keyed by the relationships you wish to load.
-The array values should be `Closure` instances which receive the query instance:
+The array values should be closure instances which receive the query instance:

     $author->load(['books' => function ($query) {
         $query->orderBy('published_date', 'asc');